-- Minimize frictions – Just like you learned in physics class, friction tends to slow the object down and the same is true for working.
+Just like you learned in physics class, friction tends to slow the object down and the same is true for working.
 When your wrists, legs, feet, etc. are in a position of friction of pressure, you will begin to slow down.
-Two examples of friction are if you like your legs pressed tight under your desk or if you wrists rest on a sharp edge of desk.
+Two examples of friction are if you like your legs pressed tight under your desk or if your wrists rest on a sharp edge of the desk.

-- Keep body and head aligned – After putting in 8 hours of work at a desk, it is easy to start to learn to the side on an armrest or slouch, but it is important that you do not do this.
+After putting in 8 hours of work at a desk, it is easy to start to lean to the side on an armrest or slouch, but it is important that you do not do this.
 Learning to the side has a severe impact on your spine if you do this for extended periods.
 Moreover, if your head is angled awkwardly, this will have an impact on your spine too.
 A quick solution is to raise your computer screen up so you are not looking down at it (here is a great product to help with that).

 There are a number of other tips and tricks that will help with your office ergonomics, but these are four great starting points.
 Keep these in mind next time you go to your office and start to see the benefits right away.